 (k) conducting investigations relating to disputes, billing or fraud;

-(m) any other purposes which are permitted under applicable law and for which your consent is not expressly such as where it is within our legitimate interests and such interests are not otherwise overridden by your fundamental rights under an applicable law;
+(m) any other purposes which are permitted under applicable law and for which your consent is not expressly required on the basis that we have a legitimate interest and such interests are not otherwise overridden by your fundamental rights or compelling legitimate interests under any applicable law;

-(o) any other incidental business purposes related to or in connection with the above.
+(p) to the extent permitted by any applicable laws, any other commercial or non-commercial purposes related to or in connection with the above.

-In addition, Borouge collects, uses and discloses your personal data for the following purposes depending on the nature of our relationship:
+In addition, we may collect, store, use, process, transfer (including offshore transfer), disclose and erase your personal data for the following purposes depending on the nature of our relationship:

 (a) User / Visitor on Website

 If you browse, use or visit our websites, applications and/or any digital services,

 (i) to aggregate anonymised statistical data and gather feedback to enable us to continually improve our website and your user experience;